linux-netdev/foundation/README.md

 A lifetime of a project should follow these approximate steps:

- 1. MB, TSC and community members pitch projects and add them the GitHub issue tracker.
+ 1. GB, TSC and community members pitch projects and add them the GitHub issue tracker.
  2. Every 4-6 months TSC votes / ranks the project based on how much support they have
-	- MB-supported projects should be granted higher priority if TSC agrees that they are objectively beneficial to the community.
+	- GB-supported projects should be granted higher priority if TSC agrees that they are objectively beneficial to the community.
  3. TSC members volunteer to shepherd the projects, one or more members per project
 	- members work on fleshing out the project proposals offline and bring the to TSC for review;
-	- shepherds should work with relevant MB and community members.
+	- shepherds should work with relevant GB and community members.
- 4. Projects return to TSC for approval, approved projects are shared with the MB.
+ 4. Projects return to TSC for approval, approved projects are shared with the GB.
- 5. MB approves the project and returns it to TSC for execution.
+ 5. GB approves the project and returns it to TSC for execution.
- 6. TSC shepherd(s) work with MB representative(s) and LF to get pricing quotes (as necessary), set up contracts, drive project to completion
+ 6. TSC shepherd(s) work with GB representative(s) and LF to get pricing quotes (as necessary), set up contracts, drive project to completion
 	- if there are multiple potential suppliers TSC should be consulted on the choice.
- 7. TSC shepherds periodically report progress to the TSC (monthly meeting), the MB, and the community.
+ 7. TSC shepherds periodically report progress to the TSC (monthly meeting), the GB, and the community.

 ## Foundation members